fontforge/designwithfontforge.com/en-US/Adding_Glyphs_to_an_Arabic_Font.md

 <img src="images/peh_with_beh.png" />

 Find a glyph with three dots &ndash; *sheen* (position 1588, U+0634) will do.
 Double-click on the cell &ndash; this will open a glyph design panel.
-Press **V** to ensure the pointer tool (arrowhead) in the toolbox is selected, and press **Z** and enlarge the panel to give you a good view of the glyph.
+Press <kbd>V</kbd> to ensure the pointer tool (arrowhead) in the toolbox is selected, and press <kbd>Z</kbd> and enlarge the panel to give you a good view of the glyph.

 Click and drag so that the nodes of the three dots above sheen change colour from pink to beige.
-If you accidentally include or omit a node, deselect or select it by pressing **Shift** and clicking.
-Press **Alt+C** to copy.
+If you accidentally include or omit a node, deselect or select it by pressing <kbd>Shift</kbd> and clicking.
+Press <kbd>Alt</kbd> + <kbd>C</kbd> to copy.

 <img src="images/sheen_dots.png" />

 Go back to the font chart and double-click on the *peh* cell &ndash; this will load *peh* into another tab in the glyph design panel, alongside the *sheen* tab.

-Click and drag to highlight the dot below *peh*, then press **Delete**.
-Press **Alt+V** to paste in the three dots, which will likely appear above the body of *peh*.
+Click and drag to highlight the dot below *peh*, then press <kbd>Delete</kbd>.
+Press <kbd>Alt</kbd> + <kbd>V</kbd> to paste in the three dots, which will likely appear above the body of *peh*.
 Leave the dot nodes highlighted so that you can invert and move them more easily.

 <img src="images/peh_dots1.png" />